 Youth Journalism International

-Results: Since 1994, Youth Journalism International has trained more than 500 young people in journalism, helped more than 200 get published and built thousands of connections among young people in more than 30 countries.
+Since 1994, Youth Journalism International has trained more than 500 young people in journalism, helped more than 250 get published and built thousands of connections among young people in more than 50 countries.

-Programs: Youth Journalism International has outreach programs to reach aspiring journalists in Africa and Asia in particular.
-Egypt has been especially targeted since the revolution in the winter of of 2011.
+Youth Journalism International has outreach programs to reach aspiring journalists throughout the world, including developing nations in Africa and Asia.

 Filter Reviews by Role